T

 Documents & Money

-Required for flights, hotels, and some attractions.
+Required for travel and check-in.

 • Credit/Debit CardsEssential